Brianfit/xkcd-card-ha/README.md

 <img src = "https://github.com/Brianfit/images/blob/main/time.jpg" height="50%" width="50%">

-And set it up to run `shell_command.run_xkcd` once a day at any time you choose.
+And set it up to run `shell_command.run_xkcd` once a day at 11:57 p.m. -- or any time just before midnight when the date changes.

 <img src = "https://github.com/Brianfit/images/blob/main/automation.jpg" height="75%" width="75%">

-Every day at the time you specify, the image xkcd.png and json data of the alt text and title will download to the /config/local/xkcd-card/ directory
+Every day at the time you specify, the image xkcd.png and json data of the alt text and title will download to the /config/local/commmunity/xkcd-card-ha/ directory

-The card will then access it from the url /local/xkcd-card/ and voila!
-Your daily nerdgasm.
+And at midnight, since the date changes, the url of the image changes.
+And voila!
+A fresh giggle.

 > [!NOTE]
 > Mouseover the comic to see the alt-text below the image